raing3/tempar/README.md

 It is a heavily modified version of MKUltra which itself is a modified version of NitePR.

-For more information please refer to the docs folder.
+For more information please refer to the [plugin readme](docs/README.md).

-Special thanks in particular to:

- - RedHate: Developer of MKUltra
- - SaNiK: Developer of NitePR

 ##### Compiling